2025-2026

 Michelle G. Garcia is a second-generation Filipina American who is passionate about supporting the mental health of Asian youth, families, and communities.

-Michelle started her career in global education, health & human rights - working in education in Southeast Asia; refugee resettlement in New York; human rights programming in the Middle East; and justice, equity, diversity & inclusion programming in higher education.
+Michelle started her career in global education, health & human rights - working in education in Southeast Asia; refugee resettlement in New York; human rights in the Middle East; and justice, equity, diversity & inclusion in higher education.

 Following her own experiences of burnout and trauma, Michelle transitioned to the mental health field.
 She became a mental health educator & trainer; and learned self-compassion, self-care, and stress management strategies that were transformative for her own wellbeing.